Skip to content

 There is a natural need in a crisis to trust those in power.
 After all, it is reassuring to think that someone making the big decisions knows what they are doing.
 Information and news from authoritative figures can also provide much needed reassurance and guidance during a crisis.

-Today’s business leaders have been emerging as de facto ‘politicians’, and are now required (whether they want to or not) to voice opinions on topics like climate change, diversity and inclusion, and now the coronavirus pandemic.
+Today’s business leaders have been emerging as de facto ‘politicians’, and are now required (whether they want to or not) to voice opinions on many topics.

 Daily/weekly briefings on your intranet or virtual town hall meetings are all great options for keeping employees connected to their leaders.